-The matters approved and recorded in the Minutes of the Annual Meeting of the Stockholders last May 30, 2018 are as follows:
+1. Reading and approval of the Minutes of the Annual Meeting of Stockholders held on May 30, 2018.

-- (a) Reading and approval of the Minutes of the Annual Meeting of Stockholders held on June 28, 2017: - (b) Presentation of annual report and approval of financial statements for the preceding year; - (c) Election of Board of Directors; - (d) Election of External Auditor; and - (e) Ratification of all acts of the Board of Directors, Executive Committee and other committees of the Board of Directors, officers and management since the last annual meeting.
+- 2. Presentation of annual report and approval of the financial statements for the preceding year. - 3.
+Election of Board of Directors. - 4.
+Appointment of External Auditor. - 5.
+Ratification of the acts of the Board of Directors and its committees, officers and management.